Hypatia-Energy-Modelling-Framework/Hypatia/README.rst

     from hypatia import download_example

-    # Donloading the Planning example
+    # Downloading the Planning example
     download_example(example='Planning', destination_path='Where/To/Save')